mwibbenmeyer/scripting_with_arcgis_using_arcpy/README.md

 Last, before using pip, you need to make sure your computer knows where it is.
 As we did before, we need to edit the path.
 Navigate to `Control Panel>System and Security>System>Advanced System settings`, click on "Environment variables", and add `C:\Python27\ArcGIS10.3\Scripts;` to your System "Path" variable or your User "PATH" variable, depending your level of administrative privileges.

 Now, try installing a user-written module using pip.
 Try installing pandas, a popular data analysis module.
-Open the Windows command prompt window and type:
+Click "Okay" within the Environment Variables window, open a new Windows command prompt window, and type:
 ```
 pip install pandas
 ```